bryxnn/COP3530_program/code/README.md

 ## Execution Time

 The execution time is measured in milliseconds for each dataset size.
-The results are printed in the following format:
+The results are saved in a CSV file with the following format:

 Execution Time (ms)
 0